iBLISSLabs/Server-Side-Request-Forgery-SSRF-on-EXMAGE---WordPress-Image-Links/README.md

 # Description

-The EXMAGE plugin - WordPress Image Links version 1.0.3 does not have protections against SSRF, so it is possible to forge requests to internal services, enumerate services that are not directly exposed.
+The EXMAGE plugin - WordPress Image Links version 1.0.3 does not have protections against SSRF, so it is possible to forge requests to internal services and enumerate services that are not directly exposed.

 ![1](https://user-images.githubusercontent.com/70114276/159179186-ae0cb72c-b725-4ac0-a5a0-ba3fc4103856.png)